wafflebytes/Snappy/README.md

 ## 📋 Prerequisites

+> [!NOTE]
-To enjoy the full Snappy experience, you'll need an iOS device.
+> To enjoy the full Snappy experience, you'll need an iOS device.
 Sorry, Simulator fans – the camera functionality requires a real-world device! 📱

 ## 🚀 Installation